-S5 Backspace Character Range: ASCII Code 0 - 127 Default: ASCII Code 8
+S5 Backspace Character Range: ASCII Code 0-127

+Default: ASCII Code 8 (backspace)

 The S5 register sets the backspace character.
-When this character is sent to the modem, it causes the modem to remove the last command line character.
+When the modem receives this character in command mode, it removes the last command line character.
 The last character is also removed from the command buffer.
 This character does not back up over the AT prefix.